appswithlove/loco-android/README.md

     fallbackLang = 'en' // optional;, fallback language when not present orderByAssetId = false // optional; order assets alphabetically by Asset ID status = "translated" // optional; filter assets by status.
-Negate values by prefixing with !. e.g. "translated", or "!fuzzy".
-    saveDefLangDuplicate: false // default: defLang will only be saved in values folder.
+Negate values by prefixing with !. e.g. "translated", or "!fuzzy". saveDefLangDuplicate = false // default: defLang will only be saved in values folder.
 If set to true, the defLang will also be saved in the specific folder (such as values-en)
 }
 ```